Privacy Statement & Policy

 You may change your decision at any time in the future by contacting us (details below) or by changing your preferences in your online account.
 If you tell us you no longer wish to receive marketing or promotional material from us, we will not send you any such material.
 If you change your mind in the future and wish to receive marketing or promotional material from us, please contact us.

 We will still continue to send you required service related emails, such as booking confirmation emails and tickets.
-We will also still continue to send you related information to events and performances that you have tickets for.
+We will also still continue to send you related information to events that you have tickets for.

 3.2.2 Stopping marketing and promotional material from third parties